SwiftDevJournal/MacWikiDemo/README.md

 The `ContentView.swift` and `PageListView.swift` files have the code for creating a master-detail interface.

 The `Wiki.swift` and `Page.swift` files have the code for working with file wrappers.

+The `PageListView.swift` and `Wiki.swift` files have the code for list item removal.